tusvel/git/README.md

-project to learn git from scratch
+project to learn git from scratch update